 Yet for many devotees of the Rosary, meditating on the mysteries can be quite challenging.
 Despite our best intentions, our minds somehow end up on other random thoughts: problems at work, things people said to us throughout the day, the movie we saw last night.
 At the end of the Rosary we may feel as if we just rattled off a bunch of prayers while our hearts remained far from the mysteries of Christ.

 Edward Sri a professor of theology and Vice President of Mission and Outreach at the Augustine Institute in Denver, Colorado.
 Sri is also a founding leader with Curtis Martin of FOCUS (Fellowship of Catholic University Students).
-He resides with his wife Elizabeth and their six children in Littleton, Colorado.
+He resides with his wife Elizabeth and their seven children in Littleton, Colorado.
 Among his books are Rediscovering the Heart of the Disciple: Pope Francis and the Joy of the Gospel, Men, Women and the Mystery of Love: Practical Insights from John Paul II's 'Love and Responsibility', The Bible Compass: A Catholic's Guide to Navigating the Scriptures, A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy, Mystery of the Kingdom, The New Rosary in Scripture: Biblical Insights for Praying the 20 Mysteries, and Queen Mother.
 Visit Edward Sri's website here.Copyright © 1968 A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy

 back to top